xwiki/xwiki-dev-tools/weblate-scripts/README.md

 The `apply_translations.sh` script can be used to automatically update translation files based on the ones on the master branch.
 You can run the script from a git repository (e.g. xwiki-plaftorm) within the branch to be updated (for example an LTS branch).
 Translation files are found reading these files `translation_list_*.txt`

+Once you have executed the script, you can `git diff --cached` to see the changes and then commit.

 Note that the script will not add new translations found in the master branch.